How to Fix a Cracked Sewer Pipe: Expert Advice from Almco Plumbing

 - Excessive Surface Pressure: Parking heavy vehicles or building large structures on top of your sewer line can put stress on the ground underneath.
 Over time, this pressure can lead to a pipe cracking or collapsing.

-A cracked sewer pipe can result in sewage backups, water damage, and unpleasant odors in and around your home.
-Read more about the most common signs of sewer damage here.
-The first step toward finding the right solution and preventing future damage is understanding what causes a pipe to break.
+A cracked sewer pipe can bring on sewage backups, nasty water damage, and really foul odors in and around your house.
+You can find more about the typical signs of sewer damage here.
+Understanding what makes a pipe break is always the first step, it helps you find the right fix and stops more damage down the road.

 Fixing a Broken Sewer Pipe: Should You DIY or Hire a Plumber?